 How is this BI solution different from the Hospital Information System (HIS) data sets?

-- The SHIIP data sets also include community and primary care sector data which, together with the regional hospital data, allow for analysis across all health sectors.
-It is uncertain at this stage if, when, and to what extend the new HIS application will interface with community sectors.
+- The SHIIP data sets include data from the acute care sector, community sector, primary care sector, home care sector, and mental health sector.
+These data sets allow for analysis across all health sectors.
+It is uncertain at this stage if, when, and to what extent HIS applications will interface with other sectors.

 How is this BI solution different from the SE Data Centre (SEDC)?